sruthi-bopparthi/waph-bopparsr/labs/lab4/README.md

 ### a) Data Protection and HTTPS Setup

-I installed HTTPS on my web server, generated an SSL certificate, and viewed a PHP website via HTTPS.
-The screenshots show the details of the SSL certificate, which permits a secure connection between the client and the server.
-This guarantees data privacy by encrypting the information sent between the user's browser and the web server.
-An effective HTTPS configuration will improve the security of the web application.
+I created an SSL certificate, installed HTTPS on my web server, and used HTTPS to view a PHP website.
+The screenshots display the SSL certificate's details, allowing a safe link to be established between the client and the server.
+By encrypting the data transferred between the user's browser and the web server, this ensures data privacy.
+The online application's security will increase with an efficient HTTPS implementation.

 Code:
 ```